ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Spatial SQL Reference.md

 ##### Description

-This function accepts a spatial object in WKT (Well-known Text) format or EWKT(Extended Well-Known Text) as input and creates and outputs a GEOMETRY object whose subtype is POLYGON.
+This function accepts a spatial object in WKT (Well-known Text) format or EWKT(Extended Well-Known Text) as input and creates a POLYGON object.

-This function returns NULL if the value of the WKT argument is NULL.
+This function returns NULL if the value of the WKT or SRID is NULL.

-Unlike POLYFROMTEXT, if the WKT or EWKT describes a GEOMETRY subtype other than POLYGON object, this function returns NULL.
+Unlike POLYFROMTEXT, if the WKT or EWKT describes a spatial object that is not a POLYGON object, this function returns NULL.

-If the syntax of the input WKT or EWKT is not valid, it outputs an error.
+If the syntax of the input WKT or EWKT is not valid, an error is occurred.

 It can specify the SRID of the created object.
 In case it is not specified, if the input was WKT the SRID of the object will be 0 and if the input was EWKT it will be the same as the SRID of EWKT.